zilishen/documentation/content/nap-waf/configuration-guide/configuration.md

 #### Restrict Response Signatures

 Restrict Response Signatures enhancement assists the users in saving time by limiting the search for response signatures to a specified amount.
 You can enable the signature verification in the response by setting the `responseCheck` parameter to true.
-However, the restriction of certain signatures is set in the policy and then enforced by the app protect.
+However, the restriction of certain signatures is set in the policy and then enforced by the App Protect.

 In the policy base template under the “filetypes” section, make sure you enable the `responseCheck` attribute for `responseCheckLength` to work properly.
 The default value of `responseCheck` parameter is set to false.